guard/guard-nanoc/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install guard-nanoc

 ## Usage

 Enter the nanoc site directory for which you want to use Guard::Nanoc.
 Create a Guardfile using `guard init`: